fabiospampinato/cliflix/README.md

 # Watch

-Watch anything instantaneously, just write it's name.
+Watch anything instantaneously, just write its name.

 It searches a magnet for you and streams it using [webtorrent](https://webtorrent.io) to your favorite app.